filipvalentin/useful_links/thesis_references_links.md

 # References used throughout my thesis and others
-Topics: CQRS, DDD, Software &System Architectures\
+Topics: CQRS, DDD, Software & System Architectures, Databases and anything in between\
 I hope you'll find these resources useful, it took me a long time to gather (& read) them all.

 <br>